Return to index page

 Cements used by the Romans and in Middle Ages Europe seemed to be unusually strong, this was due to the use of local materials which contained trace elements.
 At Pozzuoli in Italy they used the local volcanic ash, producing a very strong cement.
 In the 1750's the builder of the Eddystone lighthouse, a Mr. Smeaton, needed a better cement than simple lime mortar and by chance a local merchant had imported some of the pozzuolana lime from Italy and Smeaton was able to use this (mixed with blue lias lime) to make the cement for the lighthouse.
 Smeaton also developed an improved mortar by adding brick dust and used this to make an early form of concrete by adding pebbles to the mixture.
 It was then realised that the key to the strength of the cement was the mixing of clay with the limestone or chalk.

 Early cements were very similar to mortar, they were based on naturally occurring materials such as chalk marls heated in a kiln to produce a dry powder (marl is a mudstone rock containing roughly equal amounts of both clay and calcite).
 This early form of cement was sold as Roman Cement, one centre of production being Northfleet, Kent.
 A chap called Frost patented an improved mix he called 'British Cement' in 1822 and set up his works at Swanscombe.
 In 1824 a Mr. Joseph Aspdin (1779-1855) a mason of Leeds patented the first totally artificial cement which he called 'Portland Cement' as it resembled white Portland stone.
-This was produced by burning a mixture of clay and limestone and grinding up the resulting materials to form a powder.
+This was produced by bruning a mixture of clay and limestone and drinding up the resulting materials to form a powder.
 Aspdin set up his works at Wakefield and at Gateshead and within ten years a man called Charles Johnson improved on the process by heating the ingredients to a white heat so they fused together to form a 'clinker' which was then ground to a powder to produce the first modern cement.

 Modern cements are made by fusing together limestone or chalk with clay, shale or river mud, all of which is ground to a fine powder.
 This is then mixed with water to form a slurry, the materials have to be very fine (the filters on the feed to the slurry tanks have 29,000 meshes per square inch).
 The slurry is then fed into a kiln where the water is driven off and a chemical reaction takes place, fusing the ingredients together into a powdery mixture.

-Outline History of the British Cement Industry
+Outline Histroy of the British Cement Industry

 Firms set up wherever chalk or limestone were available and in the 1840's an improved mix, using three parts limestone to one of clay, was introduced.
 Although not everyone made clinkered Portland cement this became dominant by about 1900 by which time there were fifty or sixty firms operating, producing well over million tons a year between them.
 In that year the first major reorganisation of the industry took place with twenty four firms combining to become the Associated Portland Cement Manufacturers Ltd. The individual trade names were retained to maintain the good will of consumers, but there was a trend toward a uniform quality based on improvements from jointly funded research.
 In 1912 the majority of the remaining manufacturers agreed to combine to form a group called The British Portland Cement Manufacturers Ltd.